tiepdotme/drawers-1/_posts/2019-02-27-Japanese-anime-storyboard-template-16x1-apple-pages.md

 {% include gumroad-overlay.html id="Ghibli_Pages_Jp_16x9" %}

 This is an anime storyboard template for DIN A4 vertical (portrait) page ready to use.
-You can edit this .template file with Apple Pages, .
+You can edit this .template file with [Pages](https://www.apple.com/pages/), the free Apple productivity app.
 Designed for anime storyboards, with 5 frames per sheet, each frame sets an exact 16:9 aspect ratio space for pictures.
 The layout draws inspiration from the excellent Studio Ghibli storyboards.

 **Boxes:**